fastred/SingleFetchedResultController/README.md

 # SingleFetchedResultController
-Like NSFetchedResultsController but for a single object.
+Like NSFetchedResultsController but for a single managed object.

 ## Usage